matthiasbergneels/md-scripts/scripts/02_SoftwareCraftsmanship/javaevolution.md

 ### UTF-8 by default (in Java APIs) [JEP400](https://openjdk.org/jeps/400)
 ### Simple WebServer for testing [JEP408](https://openjdk.org/jeps/408)
 ### Code snippets in JavaDoc [JEP413](https://openjdk.org/jeps/413)

+---
+# UP TO YOU 🫵

+> Whats your favorit new Java feature?